-Hawes was the representative for Kentucky’s 2nd congressional district and was a Jackson.
+Hawes was the representative for Kentucky’s 2nd congressional district as a Jackson.
 He served from 1835 to 1837.

 He was previously the representative for Kentucky’s 2nd congressional district as a Jackson from 1833 to 1835; and the representative for Kentucky’s 11th congressional district as a Jackson from 1831 to 1833.